Introduction

 Tempest Cooling Technology

-HP completely redesigned its internal “Tempest Cooling” architecture for 2026.
-By utilizing massive heat pipes and low-friction fans, the Omen 16 manages to keep its internal temperatures low without spinning the fans to maximum velocity.
-Under heavy loads, it is noticeably quieter than the Lenovo Legion or the Asus TUF.
+HP has redesigned the whole internal architecture for this model, using massive heat pipes and low-friction fans, which allow the Omen 16 to stay relatively cool without the fans going to full blast.
+Under heavy load, it is noticeably quieter than competitors, such as the Lenovo Legion or the Asus TUF Gaming.

 Pros: